MicrosoftDocs/Viva/Viva/glint/setup/question-library.md

 >[Use this Learn guidance to understand question mapping](question-mapping.md).

 >[!NOTE]
 >Not all items in the Question Library are posed in question format.
-Many library items are statements for the survery taker to rate on a given scale.
+Many library items are statements for the survey taker to rate on a given scale.
 For this reason, note that the term "items" is often used to refer to the contents of the Question Library.

 From the Question Library you can: